-To create your night bruxism appliance, we will first take impressions of your teeth.
+To create your teeth grinding mouth guard, we will first take impressions of your teeth.
 These molds are then used to fabricate your mouth guard according to your unique dental anatomy.
 While store-bought guards are available, custom guards are far more comfortable and effective.

 Orthodontic Treatments for Bruxism